tdilauro/Simplified-wiki/Sierra.md

-Sierra is an ILS that provides an API for patron authentication.
+Sierra provides a number of APIs for patron authentication.
+The one they're pushing heavily is the REST API, as opposed to the [[Millenium]] and SOAP APIs, which they consider to be "legacy".

-There are currently two active versions of the Sierra API: [Version 2](https://sandbox.iii.com/docs/v2/Content/zTutorials/tutAuthenticate.htm) and [Version 3](https://sandbox.iii.com/docs/Content/zTutorials/tutAuthenticate.htm).
+There are currently two active versions of the Sierra REST API: [Version 2](https://sandbox.iii.com/docs/v2/Content/zTutorials/tutAuthenticate.htm) and [Version 3](https://sandbox.iii.com/docs/Content/zTutorials/tutAuthenticate.htm).
 Version 1 may still be in use in some libraries.